 Every Windows Server or Windows Virtual Private Server (VPS) is vulnerable to attack, especially if connected to the internet.
 Whereas it isn’t possible to make your windows server 100 percent secure, you can reduce the likelihood of a successful attack by applying a number of simple, practical security controls.

 It can be difficult to know where to begin when securing your server.
 But other than the basics like procuring server backup solutions, this article will provide you with a number of quick wins that should get you going in the right direction.

 Disable Administrator Account

 Windows Server comes with a default administrator account that’s primarily meant to facilitate initial operating system installation and configuration.
-This account is called ‘Administrator’ and attackers will bank on the existence of this by default when attempting a brute force attack.
+This account is called ‘Administrator’ and attackers will bank on this existence by default when attempting a brute force attack.

-To counter this threat from the get-go, disable the default Administrator account then create a new user account with a different name that you would then assign administrator privileges.
+To counter this threat from the get-go, disable the default Administrator account and create a new user account with a different name that you would assign administrator privileges.
 Make this new account name something difficult to guess, so avoid names like admin, super admin, super administrator, and root.

 Set a Secure Password